tautvilas/lingu/README.md

 Lingu is extesible programming language that is operating with domain absractions and not their implementation details.

-This technology is wip and exploring ideas similar to [concept programming](https://en.wikipedia.org/wiki/Concept_programming) and [intentional programming](https://en.wikipedia.org/wiki/Intentional_programming).
+This technology is WIP and exploring ideas similar to [concept programming](https://en.wikipedia.org/wiki/Concept_programming) and [intentional programming](https://en.wikipedia.org/wiki/Intentional_programming).

 # Example usage